thearchitector/dotfiles-arch/README.md

 ## Preparing your System

-To make you life easier, we can tell Linux to automatically mount all of our drives every time we boot into Arch.
+To make your life easier, we can tell Linux to automatically mount all of your drives every time we boot into Arch.
 That way, we can avoid having to manually mount your drives every time we want to do something.
-Linux makes use of a filed called `fstab` to auto-remount drives at startup.
+Linux makes use of a file called `fstab` to auto-remount drives at startup.
 Rather than manually listing our desired drives, we can export the current mount configuration directly to that file using `genfstab`.
-Since we had to mount all your drives to install the essentials above, we can simply export the current configuration.
+Since we already had to mount all your drives to install the essentials above, we can simply export the current configuration.

 ```sh
   $ genfstab -U /mnt >> /mnt/etc/fstab
 ```

 Once we've done that, we can `chroot` directly into our new installation. `chroot` changes the current working root directory from one folder to another.
 While this does not alter the programs that are currently running in the background (like `netctl`, which we started using `wifi-menu`), it ensures that any future changes we make to the filesystem will be relative to the new root rather than the current root (which is on our bootable ISO USB).
-In effect, any changes we make to your system after `chroot`-ing will be made to your permanent installation.
+In effect, any changes we make to your system after `chroot`-ing will be made to your new permanent installation.

 ```sh
   $ arch-chroot /mnt